Remich/blogrm/Readme.txt

 	* (DONE) fix sqlite error in RSS-Feed
 	* (DONE) use prepared statements everywhere!!!

-	* [Currently]: new entries of Article, Tag or whatever HAVE TO BE REMOVED from the constructor -> otherwise anybody visitor could just create dozens of entries, just by manipulating the url
+	* (DONE) new entries of Article, Tag or whatever HAVE TO BE REMOVED from the constructor -> otherwise any visitor could just create dozens of entries, just by manipulating the url
-		* FIX error, see pp_editor.js line 277
+		* (DONE) FIX error, see pp_editor.js line 277
+	* (DONE) Fix RSS
+	* Make constructors defensive against passed parameters

 	* fix / escape / make save loading of models in ControllerAjax.class.php
 		(save, delete, new_file, …)